dxlerYT/CloudsScan/README.md

 # Clone the repository
 $ git clone https://github.com/dxlerYT/CloudsScan/

-# Go into the RSubd folder
+# Go into the CS folder
 $ cd CS

 # Install the requirements